voyanttools/dialogica/index.md

 ## Welcome to Dialogica: Thinking-Through Voyant!
 *Dialogica: Thinking-Through Voyant* (DTTV) is a textbook for learning computer-assisted text analysis with [Voyant](https://voyant-tools.org) and [Spyral](https://voyant-tools.org/spyral/).
 It complements our book [Hermeneutica: Computer-Assisted Interpretation in the Humanities](http://hermeneuti.ca) (MIT Press, 2016).

+*Dialogica* was developed by Geoffrey Rockwell and Stéfan Sinclair in early 2020 to help those pivoting to online learning.
+We continue to add to it in [https://csdh-schn.org/stefan-sinclair-in-memoriam-2/](memory of Stéfan) who passed away in April.

 ---

 Do you need online teaching ideas and materials?
 Dialogica was supposed to be a text book, but instead we are adapting it for use in online learning and self-study.
 It is shared here under a CC BY 4.0 license so you can adapt as needed.